The FourFourTwo Preview: Newcastle vs Chelsea

 Facts and figures

-- Jose Mourinho has never won a Premier League game at St James’ Park (D2 L3).
+- Eden Hazard has scored 4 goals in 3 Premier League appearances against Newcastle – more than against any other side.

-- Papiss Cissé has scored 4 Premier League goals against Chelsea – only against Stoke and Swansea (also 4) has he scored as many.
+- The Magpies are the only team yet to score in the opening 30 minutes of their league matches this season.
+Their earliest goal this season has come in the 37th minute.

-- Chelsea have allowed their opponents a league-high 40 shots on target in the Premier League this season and have conceded 12 goals - a tally only Sunderland (13) can beat.
+- If Chelsea avoid defeat in this game they will only be the fourth team to go unbeaten in their opening 15+ games in a Premier League season (after Arsenal twice, Man United and Man City).

 More FFT Stats Zone facts